Estafet-LTD/estafet-microservices-scrum/WEBHOOKS.md

 ![GitHub Override Hook URL](https://github.com/stericbro/estafet-microservices-scrum/blob/master/md_images/webhooks/jenkins_github_override_hook_url.png)

-Ignore the error message `Failed to test a connection to ...`.
+<a name="save-hook-url"></a>Ignore the error message `Failed to test a connection to ...`.
 Copy the highlighted  Webhook URL and save it.

 1. Uncheck `Specify another hook URL for GitHib configuration`
 1. Click on `Save`.